 According to information found on the United States Martial Art Association website in 2002, the original name for the system was Allen’s Kenpo Jujitsu.
 Records show that Allen formally changed the name to Fudoshin Kenpo Jujitsu in 2010.

 Allen openly states that his mentors learned how to ‘trim the fat’ off their martial art techniques, by studying combatives “outside of their traditional systems”.
-This included studying from instructors such as Tony Blauer, Richard Dimitri, Paul Vunak and more.
-While he openly gives credit to those instructors, Allen also gives credit to martial artists such as Ed Parker Sr., Rorian & Rickson Gracie and Bruce Lee not only for their amazing physical skill sets, but for their “teaching genius”.
+This included studying from instructors such as Tony Blauer, Richard Dimitri, Paul Vunak, and more.
+While he openly gives credit to those instructors, Allen also gives credit to martial artists such as Ed Parker Sr., Rorian & Rickson Gracie, and Bruce Lee not only for their amazing physical skill sets, but for their “teaching genius”.

 Note: Brian K. Allen holds a 7th Dan in Fudoshin Kenpo Jujitsu, a 6th Dan in Bushido Kenpo, a Green Belt in Ninjutsu (IBDA), and a Master Instructor certification.
 The US Grandmasters Council, USMA & IKKF recognize his rankings.
 (Apr 2017) In preparation for his senior ranking applications, Brian Allen began studying Ninjutsu under Shihan Richard Van Donk in 2016.
 He stated that putting on a white belt and learning the traditional ways of ancient warriors will make him a better role model and life skills teacher for his students.
+In 2023, at the age of 50, Brian Allen enrolled in a Gracie Barra BJJ academy.
+At the time of this update, he states he is a white belt in their system and loves the fact that he’s able to study & learn while getting beat up.

 Fudoshin Kenpo Jujitsu is still in its’ infancy and is not well known outside a few specific circles.
 In 2010, classes started popping up to non-military students in Arizona.
 In 2013 a school in Montana began teaching the art.
+(As of 2020, the Montana school is not operating.)

 Style of Fighting

 Fudoshin Kenpo Jujitsu teaches that, although half of their training involves ground fighting, you NEVER want to go to the ground in a street fight.
 If it happens, ok… deal with it and get up.
-However, due to unknown weapons, accomplices and environmental concerns… staying on your feet is a priority.
+However, due to unknown weapons, accomplices, and environmental concerns… staying on your feet is a priority.

 A practitioner of Fudoshin Kenpo Jujitsu will do whatever it takes to get off the ground if attacked, even if pinching, biting, or ripping and tearing at the eyes & face are necessary.